lgcmotta/docker-for-devs/README.md

 Repository created to study and follow the Docker course for developers.
 The course link can be found [here](https://www.udemy.com/course/docker-para-desenvolvedores-com-docker-swarm-e-kubernetes/).

-## Available code
+## About this repository

-Some sections are pretty theoretical.
+Some sections are pretty much just concepts and theory.
 This is why you won't find any code for them in this repository.

 ## Progress